Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 The cost of senior care in Arizona lands close to the national average, but the gap between settings is wide.

-The choice between assisted living and memory care in Arkansas comes down to one question about your parent's safety with dementia.
+If you are deciding between assisted living and memory care for a parent in Arkansas, the choice comes down to one hard question about their safety with dementia.

 Senior care in Arkansas costs less than it does in most of the country.